Constraining $F(R)$ bouncing cosmologies with primordial black holes: Results

 \section{Results}

 In the previous sections we extracted the curvature power spectrum and we presented the mathematical setup through which one can calculate the PBH mass function and abundance during the standard RD era which follows the exotic $F(R)$ gravity phase close to the bounce.
 Thus, in this section we present the main results of our work.
-Initially, we study the behaviour of the energy density power spectrum by varying the parameters of the problem at hand, namely the bouncing parameter $\alpha$.
+Initially, we study the behaviour of the curvature power spectrum by varying the parameters of the problem at hand, namely the bouncing parameter $\alpha$.
 Then, we compute numerically the PBH mass function and we show how it varies by changing $\alpha$.
-Finally, by demanding that PBHs should not be overproduced at formation time, namely that $\Omega_\mathrm{PBH,f}<1$, we set constraints on $\alpha$.
+Finally, by demanding that GWs induced from PBH Poisson fluctuations during an early PBH dominated era before BBN are not overproduced, we set constraints on $\alpha$.